Introduction to Scalability Testing:

 - Configure the hardware necessary to perform this testing.

-- Define a set of virtual users for verifying the behavior of an application under varying user load.
+- Define a set of virtual users for verifying the behavior of an application under varying user loads.

 - Execute the test scenarios in the test environment.